 Now it's time for me to show you how to make Ukrainian Borscht at home.
 It's easy and so delicious.

-- Start off with cooking the beets for vegan Borscht.
+- Start off by cooking the beets for vegan Borscht.
 Wash and cut beets in half.
 Place a steamer basket over a pot of boiling water and steam beets on medium-low heat for about 15-20 minutes or until tender.
-Remove beets with the tongs and cool down.
-Using a paper towel peel the skin and shred the beets on a large hole grater.
+Remove the beets with the tongs and cool down.
+Using a paper towel, peel the skin and shred the beets on a large hole grater.

-- While you cook the beets, heat olive oil in a large soup pot, and over medium-high heat.
-Add onion and carrot and cook stirring occasionally until softened, about 5-7 minutes.
+- While you cook the beets, heat the olive oil in a large soup pot, and over medium-high heat.
+Add the onion and carrot and cook, stirring occasionally, until softened, about 5-7 minutes.

 - Meanwhile, slice the cabbage.
 Using a long knife or a mandoline slicer, thinly slice the cabbage.